 WARNING!
-If this entry system is used to control a vehicular gate with an automatic gate operator, the entry system must be mounted a minimum of ten (10) feet away from the gate and gate operator, or in such a way that a person cannot operate the entry system and touch the gate or gate operator at the same time.
+If this entry system is used to control a vehicular gate with an automatic gate operator, the entry system must be mounted a minimum of six (6) feet away from the gate and gate operator, or in such a way that a person cannot operate the entry system and touch the gate operator at the same time.